On the Popov-Pommerening conjecture for linear algebraic groups: Introduction

-Machinery for proving finite generation of algebras of invariants is quite limited.
-However, there exists a standard criterion, called the Grosshans criterion \cite{Grosshans3,Grosshans} for proving the finite generation of an algebra of invariants $\mathcal{O}(G)^H$, where $G$ is a complex reductive group and $H\subset G$ is observable in the sense that
+Machinery for proving finite generation for algebra of invariants is quite limited.
+However, there exists a standard criterion, called the Grosshans criterion \cite{Grosshans3,Grosshans} for proving the finite generation of $k[G]^H$, where $H\subset G$ is observable in the sense that